Ammi (Queen Anne’s Lace) Growing Guide

 Light

 Ammi flowers need 6-8 hours of sunlight daily, thriving in full sun to partial shade.
-Proper sunlight ensures healthy growth and abundant blooms, making it essential for vibrant, thriving plants.
+Proper sunlight ensures healthy growth and abundant blooms.

 Read more